 Requires the Secretary to assess an annual establishment fee on each outsourcing facility and a reinspection fee, as necessary.

-Revises compounding pharmacy requirements to remove prohibitions on advertising and promotion by compounding pharmacies and remove requirement that prescriptions filled by a compounding pharmacy be unsolicited.
+(Sec.
+106) Revises compounding pharmacy requirements to repeal prohibitions on advertising and promotion of compounded drugs by compounding pharmacies and repeal the requirement that prescriptions filled by a compounding pharmacy be unsolicited.

-Drug Supply Chain Security Act - Establishes requirements to facilitate the tracing of prescription drug products through the pharmaceutical supply distribution chain.
+Title II: Drug Supply Chain Security - Drug Supply Chain Security Act - (Sec.
+202) Establishes requirements to facilitate the tracing of prescription drug products through the pharmaceutical supply distribution chain.